WARP-LAB/WARP-GUIDES-WEBPACK/06-babel/readme.md

 It can be assumed now that this statement holds true

-> When "useBuiltIns": "usage" is set then then all polyfills are stripped and only ones found by union of feature usage within the JavaScript code and specified browserlist are left.
+> When "useBuiltIns": "usage" is set then then only those polyfills are compiled into bundle that are demanded by specified browserlist, based on actual features that app JavaScript code uses.

 Setting *.browserslistrc* to hold support for IE10.

 _.browserslistrc_

 ```
+# [production staging testing]
+# > 0.0001%
+#
+# [development]
+# last 1 version

 [production staging testing]
+last 1 chrome version
-last 1 version
+last 1 firefox version
 Explorer 10

 [development]
+last 1 chrome version
-last 1 version
+last 1 firefox version
 Explorer 10

 ```

-Adding something that needs polyfill on older browsers in *src/index.js*, such as `Array.prototype.find`
+Adding something that needs polyfill on older browsers (IE10) in *src/index.js*, such as `Array.prototype.find`

 _src/index.js_